Original data · Updated monthly

 What the Index tracks

-• Advertiser mix — how many AI/automation ads come from genuine SMEs vs enterprises, consultancies and recruiters.
+• Advertiser mix — how many AI and automation ads come directly from SMEs, mid-market firms, enterprises, consultancies and vendors.

 • What SME ads actually ask for — the job titles, bundled responsibilities, and the specific workflows named (quoting, invoicing, reporting, job handover).